-The Bank may receive from or provide third parties with minor non-monetary benefits to the extent that those benefits enhance the quality of the investment or ancillary service provided, do not impair compliance with Bank's duty to act in the client's best interests and are disclosed clearly.
+The Bank may receive from or provide third parties with minor non-monetary benefits to the extent that do not impair compliance with Bank's duty to act in the client's best interests and are disclosed clearly.
 Accepting such inducements is not immediately connected to the services provided to the client; rather, we also use these inducements to provide our service at the high level of quality demanded by the client and to continuously improve this service.